yashg0808/Environment-Initiative-App/README.md

 - **Backend:**
   - Node.js and Express.js for server-side development.
   - MongoDB for database management.

+- **Authentication:**
+  - Used JWT (JSON Web Tokens) for authentication.
+  - Secured password storage with bcrypt.

 - **Blockchain:**
   - Web3.js for interacting with the Ethereum blockchain.